Big 9th inning, Biggio cycle lift Jays over O's | Devdiscourse

-Justin Smoak hit a tiebreaking homer to lead off the top of the ninth inning, and Cavan Biggio later completed his cycle with a two-run triple that helped the visiting Toronto Blue Jays earn an 8-5 victory over the Baltimore Orioles on Tuesday night.
+Justin Smoak hit a tiebreaking lead-off homer in the top of the ninth inning, and Cavan Biggio later completed his cycle with a two-run triple that helped the visiting Toronto Blue Jays to an 8-5 victory over the Baltimore Orioles on Tuesday night.
 Mychal Givens (2-6) came on to pitch for the Orioles in the ninth, and Smoak belted his homer to right on the second pitch.
 Biggio tripled with two outs to drive in two more and give the Jays a 7-4 lead.
 They scored four overall in the ninth.

 Biggio became the first Toronto player to hit for the cycle since 2001, finishing 4-for-5 with four RBIs and three runs scored.
 Ryan Tepera opened for the Jays and gave up two runs in one inning.
 Trent Thornton then came on and threw five strong innings, allowing just one run on three hits with four strikeouts and a walk.